ControlSystemStudio/phoebus/services/save-and-restore/README.md

 of REST endpoints.
 These can be used by clients to manage save sets (aka configurations) and snapshots, to compare snapshots and to restore settings from snapshots.

-The service depends on the app-save-and-restore-model module.

-Data is persisted by a relational database engine.
-The service has been verified on Postgresql and Mysql.
+Data is persisted in Elasticsearch.

 # Build